EddyVerbruggen/cordova-plugin-3dtouch/README.md

 You can configure up to four icons and they are 'cached' until you pass in a new set of icons.
 So you don't need to do this every time your app loads, but it can't really hurt.

-There are two types of icons supported currently" `iconType` and `iconTemplate`.
+There are two types of icons supported currently `iconType` and `iconTemplate`.

 ##### iconType
 A value from a (case insensitive) fixed list of icons which have been provided by Apple and look great: